Have you ever heard of Facebook Watch's biggest shows?

 Facebook Watch, the giant social network's video hub, launched a year and a half ago, and it's ready to talk about what people -- and how many people -- are actually watching.

+Talk program Red Table Talk, grieving widow drama Sorry for your Loss, trivia show Confetti and an episode of reality series Returning the Favor were all top of Facebook's various metrics.

-Every month, Watch has more than 400 million people who spend at least a minute watching video there.
+Every month, Watch has more than 400 million people who spend at least a minute watching video there, the company said Thursday.
 On a daily basis, more than 75 million people visit Watch and stick around for at least a minute, and of those 75 million, the average watch time is 20 minutes.

 Over the last three years, Facebook has pushed aggressively into video, as it jostles with YouTube to vacuum up marketing dollars moving online from TV.
 Its obsession with video culminated in Watch, which Facebook launched last year.
 Facebook has shifted the types of programming it's pursued since the launch, but the underlying mission for Watch hasn't changed, according to Fidji Simo, Facebook's head of video.